Q-dimi/return_tests/README.md

 - [ ] tests: array: the array of objects that cotains the function and tests for that function

+- [ ] randomized.on: boolean: whether to multiply the object with random parameters

+- [ ] randomized.parameters: array: the type of parameters passed randomly

+- [ ] randomized.when_obj_passed: array: param types and length of object if passed (manual for deep objects)

+- [ ] randomized.when_arr_passed: object: param types and length of array if passed (manual for deep arrays)

+- [ ] randomized.multiply_amount: integer: the amount of times to multiply

 - [ ] function_called: object: the object that contains the functions configuration

 - [ ] function_called.on: boolean: whether to skip this row or execute this row